WonderfulToolchain/wonderful-docs/docs/target-wonderswan.md

 }
 ```

-* Counter-intuitively, using `-fno-function-sections` in the "medium" memory model can generate *smaller* and *Faster* code:
+* Counter-intuitively, using `-fno-function-sections` in the "medium" memory model can generate *smaller* and *faster* code:
     * In `-ffunction-sections` mode, each *function* is put in its own segment (16-byte alignment), necessiating the use of far calls (10 CPU cycles).
      In `-fno-function-sections` mode, each *compilation unit* is put in its own segment, allowing for more tightly packed code.
 While all functions are still using "far" calls, an optimization can be made reducing the cost of the call to 7 CPU cycles.